Muscle Toning Foods for Recovery

 Muscles store energy in form of glycogen.
 Starch helps to develop this glycogen in the body.
 Therefore, if you desire to make your muscles recover quickly, it is very important to increase your starch intake.

 As an added benefit, foods that have high amounts of starch also have high amounts of antioxidant compounds.

 These assist in repairing torn muscle tissue and boosting the speed of recovery.
 A unique effect of starchy foods is that they boost the levels of insulin in your body.

 This hormone helps to prevent inflammation in the body.
-Examples of these foods are potatoes, watermelons, pineapples and kiwi fruits.
+Examples of these foods are potatoes, watermelons, pineapples, and kiwi fruits.
 They are ideal to include in a vegetarian bodybuilding diet.

 High levels of endurance are required for you to develop a body that is stronger and more toned.
 Watermelons can assist you to accomplish this.
 They promote the generation of nitric acid in your body.
-This goes on to repair muscle tissue quickly and promotes efficient oxygenation in future.
+This goes on to repair muscle tissue quickly and promotes efficient oxygenation in the future.

 As a result, you will be able to train faster and harder.
-On the other hand, kiwi fruits and pineapples are able to raise the amount of antioxidants in the body.
+On the other hand, kiwi fruits and pineapples are able to raise the number of antioxidants in the body.
 These eliminate free radicals and give you better general health.

 4. Consume water to hydrate as often as possible

 Getting rid of muscle soreness and boosting their recovery can be as easy as gulping down a bottle of water.
 In 2005, a study was conducted and it showed that dehydrated athletes normally experience much more pronounced muscle soreness after a workout than those who consume water throughout their workout.

 Water is highly important for muscle recovery because it is the major constituent of blood plasma.
 This plasma normally delivers energy to the muscles.
 As such, low amounts of water intake result in a slower delivery of energy and slower muscle recovery.